 Under the ever-changing legal system, we, our PRC subsidiaries and the VIE follow the principle of damage prevention in accordance with existing laws and regulations, establish a complaint and reporting system for network information security, publish information on how to make complaints and reports, and receive and handle them in a timely manner; follow the principle of adequate notification, use personal information with the consent of the individual, and follow the principles of legality, legitimacy and necessity.
 We, our PRC subsidiaries and the VIE have adopted the principle of security management and taken technical and other necessary measures to ensure information security.
 To prevent the leakage, destruction or loss of personal electronic information of citizens collected in the course of business activities, remedial measures are taken in a timely manner when information leakage, destruction or loss occurs or is likely to occur.
-Moreover, in order to cope with the changing laws and regulations, we, our PRC subsidiaries and the VIE have made adequate preparations as follows: (i) planning of information collection; we, our PRC subsidiaries and the VIE take inventory of the types of personal information collected, used and stored, the containers and carriers of personal information is stored; (ii) based on the results of information collection, we, our PRC subsidiaries and the VIE assess whether the current status of business operations and system operations meet the requirements of relevant laws and regulations; (iii) we, our PRC subsidiaries and the VIE will regularly implement background checks on personnel, security training, regular network security drills, and security testing and evaluation; (iv) continuous improvement: based on the changes in the business and management information, we, our PRC subsidiaries and the VIE have established a sustainable and complete framework for personal information protection to respond to changing laws and regulations.
+Moreover, in order to cope with the changing laws and regulations, we, our PRC subsidiaries and the VIE have made adequate preparations as follows: (i) planning of information collection; we, our PRC subsidiaries and the VIE take inventory of the types of personal information collected, used and stored, the containers and carriers of personal information, the positions of personnel who access, process, analyze and use such personal information internally, and the information systems in which such personal information is stored; (ii) based on the results of information collection, we, our PRC subsidiaries and the VIE assess whether the current status of business operations and system operations meet the requirements of relevant laws and regulations; (iii) we, our PRC subsidiaries and the VIE will regularly implement background checks on personnel, security training, regular network security drills, and security testing and evaluation; (iv) continuous improvement: based on the changes in the business and management information, we, our PRC subsidiaries and the VIE have establis